 What are Self-Directed Retirement Plans?

-Self-directed retirement plans enable investors to take control of their futures and enhance the appeal of tax-advantaged retirement plans.
-Self-directed retirement plans can invest in real estate, hard money lending, private placements, notes & mortgages, private equity, precious metals, hedge funds, litigation finance, tax liens, private lending, bitcoin – to name just a few.
+Self-directed retirement plans for IRAs and Qualified Plans enable investors to take control of their futures and enhance the appeal of tax-advantaged retirement accounts.
+Self-directed retirement plans – including SDIRAs, Solo 401Ks, and Pension Plans – can invest in real estate, hard money lending, private placements, notes & mortgages, private equity, precious metals & coins, hedge funds, litigation finance, tax liens & deeds, private lending, Bitcoin & other cryptocurrencies – to name just a few.
 Self-directed retirement plans can, of course, be invested in all traditional assets, as well.

 Self-directed retirement plans closely conform to the limitations and flexibility outlined in tax law.
-Unlike traditional retirement plans that impose restrictions on account holders’ freedom to invest, self-directed retirement plans are designed to allow the investment freedom permitted by law.
+Unlike traditional retirement plans that impose restrictions on account holders’ freedom to invest, self-directed retirement plans are designed to give you the investment freedom permitted by law.

 Powerful Self-Directed Features for the Motivated Investor